Mark Ramprakash

 Mark Ravindra Ramprakash (born 5 September 1969) is an English former cricketer and cricket coach.

-Outside of cricket, Ramprakash won the fourth series of Strictly Come Dancing in 2006.Since 2020, he has been the director of cricket for Harrow School.
+Outside of cricket, Ramprakash won the fourth series of Strictly Come Dancing in 2006.
+Since 2020, he has been the director of cricket for Harrow School.

 Background

 Ramprakash was raised in Harrow, the son of a white British mother and Indo-Guyanese father.
 He attended Gayton High School.

 A right-handed batsman, he played for Middlesex at every age level, signing his first professional contract with them at the age of 17.
 He was selected for England aged 21.

-A gifted, and one of the heaviest-scoring, English batsman of his generation at county level, he rarely performed to his full potential during a long but intermittent international career.
+Ramprakash was an English batsman at county level.
+He maintained a long but intermittent international career.

 He became a particularly prolific run scorer when he moved to Surrey in 2001, averaging over 100 runs per innings in two successive seasons (2006 & 2007).
 He is one of only 25 players in the history of the sport to have scored 100 first-class centuries.

 In November 2012, he was announced as the batting coach for the England Lions in India.

 In January 2013 he was appointed as batting coach for Middlesex, on a two-year contract.

 In November 2014 he was appointed as England's batting coach and served for six years.

 He returned to Middlesex as a consultant batting coach in 2022, a role, he has combined with a director of cricket role for Harrow School.

 Middlesex elected him as their 26th club president for a two-year term in 2023, succeeding Mike Selvey.